calemcnulty-gai/map-data-visualization/_docs/user-flow.md

 ## Overview

 This document outlines the complete user journey through the MAP Data Visualization Tool, from initial access to final visualization export.
-The flow is designed for NextGen Academy staff members who need to generate compelling visualizations for parent communications.
+The flow is designed for NextGen Academy staff members who need to manage student MAP test data and generate compelling visualizations for parent communications.

 ---